Delicious Sauerkraut Salad Recipe

-Do you love or dislike sauerkraut?
 I am Polish, so sauerkraut is one of my favorite foods.
-I can eat it straight from the jar, add it to my smoothies or drink the juice – like probiotic shots you can buy at the store!.
-Sauerkraut some yummy acidity to fruit smoothies that cannot be found in other ingredients.
+I can eat it straight from the jar, add it to my smoothies, or drink the juice – like probiotic shots you can buy at the store!.
+Sauerkraut adds yummy acidity to fruit smoothies that cannot be found in other ingredients.
+It adds that perfect tangy flavor to it.
+This is an ideal recipe for winter months because it will help you add nutrients your body and immune system need to your diet.
+This is a super healthy recipe that your body will thank you for!

-My family and friends have used it in preparing a wide array of fermented foods, especially during summer so that they can last through winter.
-Hunter Stew is one of the most popular recipes that I prepare using sauerkraut as an ingredient.
+My family and friends used to make a wide array of fermented foods, especially during summer, so that the food could last through winter.
+We use raw sauerkraut to make Hunter Stew or kapusniak (Polish sauerkraut soup) – one of the most popular recipes in Polish cuisine.

 So yes,